object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

 <try>` clause after a :keyword:`try` block is caused only if no exception was
 raised.

+.. only:: not book

     It is also sometimes useful to be able to execute some code no matter what happened in the :keyword:`try` block.
+If there is a :keyword:`finally` clause then the code it contains will be executed whether or not an exception is raised and whether or not any exception is handled by an :keyword:`except` clause.
+The contents of the :keyword:`finally` clause will always execute.
+This may be useful, for example, if it is necessary to close an external file or network connection at the end of an operation, even if an exception is raised.
+    The full details of the :keyword:`finally` clause are covered in the :py:ref:`section of the official Python tutorial on handling exceptions
+    <tut-handling>`.

+.. only:: book

-If there is a :keyword:`finally` clause then the code it contains will be executed if either an exception is raised and handled by an :keyword:`except` block, or no exception occurred.
+    It is also sometimes useful to be able to execute some code no matter what happened in the :keyword:`try` block.
+If there is a :keyword:`finally` clause then the code it contains will be executed whether or not an exception is raised and whether or not any exception is handled by an :keyword:`except` clause.
+The contents of the :keyword:`finally` clause will always execute.
+This may be useful, for example, if it is necessary to close an external file or network connection at the end of an operation, even if an exception is raised.
+    The full details of the :keyword:`finally` clause are covered in the section of the official Python tutorial on handling exceptions [#tut_exceptions]_.

 This plethora of variants on the :keyword:`try` block can get a little confusing, so a practical example may help. :numref:`except_demo` prints out a different message for each type of clause.

 .. _except_demo: